 Finally, we get better at using the data from neuroscience measures to predict anything from individual behavior to market responses.
 Recent studies have shown that testing in a smaller sample of people can predict anything from music hits and movie box office sales to Twitter responses and stock market behavior.
 This is because neuroscience responses in smaller samples still can represent responses that are commonly human.

 To use an analogy — we all jump in the chair when we watch a horror movie, some more and some less.
 But we all respond.
 This coherent group response is something neuroscience can tap into like no other method.
-With that, we see a lot of potentials, and a lot of challenges, including ethical ones.
+With that, we see a lot of potential, and a lot of challenges, including ethical ones.

 On a final note – what is the history of your neuroscience career?

 Thomas Zoëga Ramsøy:: After dabbling a bit in business economics and then philosophy, I was trained as a neuropsychologist and worked a few years like this.
-I then did a Ph.D. in neurobiology and with a focus on the human brain during decision making, consciousness, and emotions.
+I then did a Ph.D. in neurobiology with a focus on the human brain during decision making, consciousness, and emotions.
 My main method was fMRI scanning but I was also involved in projects using other imaging methods such as EEG and PET scanning.

 After my Ph.D., I started a new research collaboration between Copenhagen Business School (CBS) and the Copenhagen University Hospital, studying the brain bases of decision making.
 My neuroscience career had begun as this evolved into the Center for Decision Neuroscience at CBS, where I engaged in teaching neuroscience-related courses such as neuromarketing, behavioral economics, neuroeconomics, and their MBA.

-By late 2012 it was increasingly puzzling me why companies were offering neuroscience solutions commercially with little or no scientific backing.
+By late 2012 it was increasingly puzzling to me why companies were offering neuroscience solutions commercially with little or no scientific backing.
 Working as a scientific advisor and a board member was one way of contradicting this trend.
 Meanwhile, I was contacted by Lowe’s companies in the US; a then Fortune 50 company.
 We started a collaboration about how to use neuroscience solutions in their business, ranging from consumer responses to business innovation.
 I then founded Neurons Inc, and after I left my position at CBS in mid-2015 the company grew exponentially.

 I’m still actively involved in scientific publications and on the editorial board of multiple top journals in both psychology and neuroscience.
 I guess one could say that I’ve always kept my scientific rigor high, as a counterpart to unscientific claims and methods, which plagued the industry.

 Today I have the pleasure of working with some of the largest companies on this planet helping them use neuroscience tools and insights to further their own business.
-Today my company Neurons is still at the core of what I do but we also work on new initiatives and spin-offs such as virtual reality to boost creativity, and an AI solution for predicting people’s visual attention.
+Today my company Neurons is still at the core of what I do but we also work on new initiatives and spin-offs such as virtual reality to boost creativity and an AI solution for predicting people’s visual attention.

 ManageMagazine would like to thank Interviewer Kim Buch-Madsen and neuroscientist Thomas Ramsoy for providing great insights into the world of neuroscience and its uses for leadership and management.